 The message is a simple one: a career in manufacturing is essential and creative.
 You’ll get the opportunity to problem-solve and do something that makes a difference.

 That matters when you consider that 87% of Americans say having pride in the company they work for is important to them, according to a LinkedIn report.
 Having a positive impact on society – while somewhat subjective – is one of their top priorities.

 Manufacturers are struggling to find new workers.
 That much is true.
 But if we’re honest, they haven’t really had to worry much until now.
 That’s not to downplay the significant challenges in hiring manufacturing talent.
 The growing skills gap has been a slow-moving crisis.

 As a whole, manufacturing has never really struggled with retention.
 This means they haven’t ever had to recruit on the same scale as retail or healthcare.
 In those industries, turnover is high, and workers are more willing to change employers for marginal pay increases.

 Given a long enough timeline, retention is always going to be a losing battle.
-However hard you hang on, your personnel are eventually going to retire.
-Your noisy production floors will get a lot quieter in the next few years unless you can replace the life-long personnel after they decide to step back and kick up their feet in the sun.
+However hard you hang on, your employees are eventually going to retire.
+Your noisy production floors will get a lot quieter in the next few years unless you can replace the life-long employees after they decide to step back and kick up their feet in the sun.